Agriculture Reform Implementation Oversight Board: terms of reference

 Timescales, frequency and location of meetings

-Support to the Board
+Support to the board

-The Board’s work will also be supported by a Policy Development Group (PDG) which is a working group comprising officials and external stakeholders, to undertake tasks looking at the detail and mechanisms of proposed changes to agricultural policy.
-The recommendations and advice of the PDG will be reported back to the ARIOB as agreed at the time of commission.
+The board’s membership is supplemented by a Policy Development Group (PDG) which is a working group comprising external stakeholders, who look at the detail and mechanisms of proposed changes to agricultural policy.
+The PDG and representatives from the AAP will be invited to attend all ARIOB meetings to further establish collaboration and transparency with the various groups.

 Constraints

-These TOR will be updated as required going forward.
+This document will be updated as required going forward.

 • Tim Bailey

-• Vicki Nash
+• Vicki Swales

 Back to top